 107.1 General.
-Submittal documents consisting of construction documents, statement of special inspections, geotechnical report and other data shall be submitted in approved format with each permit application in accordance with Florida Statute 553.79.
-The construction documents shall be prepared by a registered design professional where required by the Chapter 471, Florida Statutes or Chapter 481, Florida Statutes & 61G15 Florida Administrative Code or Chapter 481, Florida Statutes & 61G1 Florida Administrative Code.
+Submittal documents consisting of construction documents, statement of special inspections, geotechnical report and other data shall be submitted in two or more sets in electronic format in accordance with Florida Statute 553.79 unless otherwise approved by the building official with each permit application.
+The construction documents shall be prepared by a registered design professional where required by Chapter 471, F.S. & 61G-15 F.A.C. or Chapter 481, F.S. & 61G-1 F.A.C.
 Where special conditions exist, the building official is authorized to require additional construction documents to be prepared by a registered design professional.
-Electronic media documents shall be submitted when required by the building official, in a format acceptable to the building official, and may require only one set of submittals.
+Electronic media documents shall be submitted when required by the building official, and may require only one set of submittals.